alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 programmer overall.
 I encourage you to learn functional approaches.

-I think that Phoenix has a bright future because its allowing programmers to build web applications that are fast and scalable __by default__.
+I think that Phoenix has a bright future because its allowing programmers to build applications that are fast and scalable __by default__.
 I've seen various companies having to spawn many workers in order to make a rails application scale while using redis to do global locks.
 That's without mentioning the pain of maintaining the monolithic.
 Don't forget however,